robjvan/librarian_frontend/README.md

 This project contains the frontend application for the [Librarian](https://www.yourlibrarian.ca) platform.

-Built using Flutter levering Firebase, Get, and Redux.
+Built using Flutter leveraging Firebase, Get, and Redux.

 ## Features